marcosgdf/dolibarr-vagrant/README.md

 Now you are ready to start you Vagrant machine.

-Remember to update the OS regularly and to add the vhost dev.dolibarr.org to your hosts file.
+Remember to update the OS regularly and to add the vhost dolibarr.local to your hosts file.
 [How?](http://en.wikipedia.org/wiki/Hosts_%28file%29#File_content)

 ### Stack
 * OS: Debian Wheezy 7.5 x64